About Us

 Who We Are

-Our identities provide national and global perspectives on land, natural resources, civil rights, and workforce management and allow us to honor the motto of our Agency in "Caring for the Land and Serving People."
+Our identities provide national and global perspectives on land, natural resources, civil rights, and workforce management and allow us to honor the motto "Caring for the Land and Serving People."

 Our History

-Throughout the years, the Chairs served with the assistance of an Executive Committee, Advisory Group, members throughout the Agency, and APAEA champion Jerry Sesco (WO Research and Development).
-Deputy Chief of National Forest System, Leslie Weldon, now advises APAEA at the national executive level.
+Throughout the years, the Chairs served with the assistance of an Executive Committee, Advisory Group, members across the country, and APAEA champion Jerry Sesco.

 Some accomplishments include: